citrix/citrix-ansible-tools/image-management/readme.md

    Note: If one tries to pass multiple tags from this same group, Ansible will throw an error specifying that only one of these tags need to be declared.

-6. Currently, we only support `v2407` tag, which is associated with the VDA Version you want to install.
+6. Currently, we support `v2407`, `v2411`, `v2503`, and `v2507` tags, which are associated with the VDA Version you want to install.
+   `v2411`, `v2503`, and `v2507` support an additional installation of `Citrix VDA Upgrade Agent` in the Citrix VDA Image we create.
+   Only one of these tags should be used  at a time to create a VDA.

-   Note: If this tag isn't declared, and the `install_mcs_vda` tag is set to `true`, then Ansible will throw an error, specifying that the tag needs to be declared.
+   Note: If one tries to pass multiple tags from this same group, Ansible will throw an error specifying that only one of these tags need to be declared.

 7. Similarly, if the `create_azure_windows_vm` is set to true, and no tag is declared from the `virtual_machine_exclusive_tags` list, Ansible throws an error, specifying that one tag needs to be specified from the list of tags.